monsoonmaelstrom/book2/book2.md

 As expected, she declines, and I spend the next hour running laps around the inside permitter of the walls, thinking.
 Davy really needs to hurry up.
 I need to get out of this holding pattern.

-### 22 - Chapter Name TBD
+### 22 - Heat Waves ^^2200 words^^

 “Have you heard anything?”
-I ask Liam several days later.
-“From anyone?”
+I ask Liam several days later as we lie in bed together.
+“From *anyone*?”

 I’m getting edgy.
 It’s been close to two weeks since I’ve talked to Davy or Alex.
 I know Davy said a few weeks, but not being able to pop out and check up on how things are going is definitely beginning to get to me.
 This is the longest I’ve gone without talking to Davy in *years*.
 It’s also the longest stretch I’ve spent inside at night in years, and I’m not a fan of either.

-“I talked to Peter a few days ago.”
+“I talked to Peter a few days ago,” Liam tells me as his fingertips trail up my spine, eliciting a shiver.

 “And?”
+I ask prodding for more information.

 I feel Liam shrug beneath me.
 “Everything was fine.”